Settling the Score with Mr. Zoldan

 “And the computer?”

+“If his computer is already on, then forget the server.
+Kill the machine.
+That’s the priority“.
 “Just tell me before you do anything,” I added.
 “I need to know what I’m buying time for.”

-He’d figure it out.
+He will figure it out.
 He had to.
 I had my own fire to contain.

 I went back inside.
 The air smelled of frying oil and stale bread.
 I picked up the menu, though I wasn’t reading a word of it.